This section provides assistance in the design and delivery of tests and examinations.

 - Grading will often reflect the relevance and appropriateness of the sources cited to support arguments or explanations by way of evidence and/or examples.

-- We have provided a guide for redesigning your test questions for open-book format.
+- Here is a guide for redesigning your test questions for open-book format.

-- Students must only refer to and cite from the resources listed and supplied, and must not refer to any other sources.
+- Students must only refer to and cite from the resources listed and supplied.

-See also: Book designations as defined by the Examinations Office.
+See also: Book designations as defined by the Assessment Services.

 Equity and equivalence